Bulldog Health And Care

 PARTICULARITIES OF THE BREED:

-Bulldogs are eternal puppies ? they really never grow up.
-They?re playful and they?re clowns.
-Are you ready and willing to make the commitment of time, attention, caring and love that a n English bulldog needs?
+Bulldogs are eternal puppies, they maintain a youthful joy and silliness their entire lives.
+They're playful and they're clowns.
+Are you ready and willing to make the commitment of time, attention, caring and love that a Bulldog needs?

-Bulldogs are not vicious or even necessarily aggressive, although they can be very protective of their humans.
-They are intelligent, good-natured, courageous, fiercely loyal, and can be trained, as long as they think it?s their idea.
+Bulldogs are not vicious or even necessarily aggressive, although they can be very protective, and even at times possessive, of their humans.
+They are intelligent, good-natured, courageous, fiercely loyal, and can be trained, as long as they think it's their idea.
 Stubborn, you say??
 Oh yes, these little angels can be very stubborn.
 You will need to be very patient.

 Bulldogs are loving and gentle, especially with children and usually very accepting of other pets in the family, more so if brought into your family as a pup.
 However, they may drive your older dogs or cats crazy with their curiosity and silly antics!

-Are you looking for a dog to chase a ball, join you in your morning jog or catch a Frisbee?
-Then more than likely an English bulldog isn?t the dog for you.
-However, if you?re looking for a dog to love you unconditionally, curl up beside you (or park their behind on your feet) waiting for you to pat them on the head, only to have them flop on their back for a tummy-rub, then a bulldog is probably right up your alley.
+Are you looking for a dog to hike in the summer, join you on your morning jog or chase a Frisbee?
+Then more than likely an English bulldog isn't the dog for you.
+However, if you're looking for a dog to love you unconditionally, curl up beside you (or park their behind on your feet) waiting for you to pat them on the head, only to have them flop on their back for a tummy-rub, then a bulldog is probably right up your alley.

 Bulldogs are prone to a number of health problems.
 That is not to say that these health problems are always present or that your bulldog will experience any of the following:

 Bullies are very heat-sensitive.
-Heatstroke occurs because of the shape of their throats, their soft palates are almost always too long and their only method of reducing their body temperature (panting) cannot compensate for the rise in their body temperature.
+I can not stress this enough!
+Heatstroke occurs because of the shape of their throats, their soft palates are often too long and their only method of reducing their body temperature (panting) cannot compensate for the rise in their body temperature.
 Signs of heat stroke are: excessive panting and salivating, vomiting, respiratory distress.
-Always make sure that your bullie has shade and lots of fresh water.
+Always make sure that your Bulldog has shade and lots of fresh water.
 You can also get a kiddie pool.
 For an adult dog, fill it halfway and change the water every other day.
-Most bullies love to get in and play, cooling off and getting a drink as they do.
-Do not overfill the pool &; Bullies are generally not good swimmers and could easily drown
+Most bulldogs love to get in and play, cooling off and getting a drink as they do.
+Do not overfill the pool, Bullies are generally not good swimmers and could easily drown.

 FACE FOLD DERMATITIS:

-This is an inflammation in the folds (wrinkles) around the bullie?s face and/or tail.
-You need to keep your English bulldog?s folds clean and dry (I use wet wipes and hydrogen peroxide.)
+This is an inflammation in the folds (wrinkles) around the bullies face and/or tail.
+You need to keep your English bulldog's folds clean and dry (I use chlorahexadine on a soft clothe and dry especially well with a paper towel to absorb any trace of moisture that can cause yeast growth.)

 Protrusion of the tear gland associated with the third eyelid membrane in the corner of the eye.
-This can be treated with antibiotic and steroidal ointments in the eye or removed surgically, which is the most recommended.
+Although it is possible if done immediately after the cherry eye appears, to massage the gland back into place, this is most often treated with antibiotic and steroidal ointments in the eye or removed surgically, which is the most recommended.

 This occurs when the eyelids roll inwards, causing the eyelashes to rub against the eye.
-Surgical correction is needed when this occurs ? left untreated, Entropion will cause permanent damage to the eye.
+Surgical correction is needed when this occurs, left untreated, Entropion will cause ulcers and permanent damage to the eye.

 Bulldogs are notorious for limping during their rapid growth in the first year.
 Veterinarians that are unfamiliar with the breed often jump to quick conclusions that there are structural problems with the animal.
 Keep you bulldog moderately active, avoid excessively jumping off furniture, decks, etc. These dogs are very heavy on their young joints and the sudden jolting can cause swelling and pain.
-If your English bulldog is limping, keep him/her quiet for 24 hours, and preferrably crated, you can safely administer one 200 mg advil every 12 hours to ease the pain and help control the inflammation.
-In most cases the periodic limping associated with a bulldog's developement will go away at 12-18 months of age.
+If your Bulldog is limping, keep him/her quiet for 24 hours, and preferably crated, you can safely administer one 200 mg Advil every 12 hours for up to 3 days, to ease the pain and help control the inflammation.
+In most cases the periodic limping associated with a bulldog's development will go away at 12-18 months of age.
+If it persists see your veterinarian to be sure nothing more serious has occurred.

-This is an abnormality of the hip joint, which can cause arthritis in later years.
-Besides genetics, the cause is suspected to be rapid growth and weight gain.
+This can not be officially diagnosed until a dog is at least 18 months old.
+Young dogs joints are in development and do not show the same on an x-ray as a mature joint will appear.
+Hip dysplasia is an abnormality of the hip joint, which can cause arthritis in later years.
+Besides genetics, the cause is suspected to be rapid growth, weight gain or inappropriate diets.
 This is another reason to keep your bulldog at a healthy weight, as bulldogs can easily become obese.
-Treatment for hip Dysplasia can range from steroids and anti-inflammatory medications, to aspirin, to surgery.
+Treatment for hip Dysplasia can range from steroids and anti-inflammatory medications, to surgery.
 Always work with your vet on a treatment plan.

 ELONGATED SOFT PALATE & RESTRICTED TRACHEA:

-This is common in short-muzzled dog breeds.
+This is common in most short-muzzled dog breeds.
 If the bullie becomes excited, over-exerted or over-heated, it can cause the palate to swell and block the air passages.
-The harder the dog pants, the more it swells.
-The bulldog will gag in an attempt to clear the airway (you may use a squirt of lemon juice down your bulldog?s throat to help clear the airway.
-No, he won?t like it, but it will help.)
+The harder the dog pants, the more it swells and the thicker the mucus in the mouth and throat become.
+The bulldog will gag in an attempt to clear the airway (you may use a squirt of lemon juice down your bulldog's throat to help clear the airway.
+No, he won't like it, but it will definitely help.)

 There are four major categories of allergy: flea allergy, food allergy, airborne allergy, and contact allergy, all of which can cause horrendous scratching and itching.
-Depending on the cause, treatment may be anything from medication, allergy shots, ensuring that your bulldog protected from parasites (fleas, ticks, chiggers, etc.), or a change in diet (consult your vet)
+Depending on the cause, treatment may be anything from medicated shampoos, medication, allergy shots, ensuring that your bulldog is protected from parasites (fleas, ticks, chiggers, etc.), or a change in diet (consult your breeder and vet.)

-Yet another reason for a healthy diet and regular exercise.
+Yet another reason to choose your breeder carefully, so the parents of your puppy are clear of hereditary heart issues.
+Also maintain a healthy diet and regular exercise for heart health.
 Extra weight can put added stress on their breathing and heart.

-English bulldogs are rarely able to breed independently due to their body shape, so if you?re planning on breeding in the future you?re looking at several vet appointments and artificial insemination.
+English bulldogs are rarely able to breed independently due to their body shape, so if you're planning on breeding in the future you're looking at several vet appointments for progesterone testing and artificial insemination.

 When English Bulldog puppies are born many don't understand or realize that puppies are born without pigment, teeth and that their ear canals and eyes are closed.
 They usually weight anywhere from 8 pounces to one pound at birth and usually do not have wrinkles at this age.
 As they grow they start to get pigment in at about one week of age and this fills in gradually over the course of time, not all at once.
 Ear canals and eyes start to open as soon as two weeks but some a bit later.
 Eye color is almost always a grey blue at first. and changes over time gradually.